 5. Serve hot or at room temperature.
 These are pretty filling, so they’ll make a perfect dinner served with a fresh salad!

-Say what?
 Now That You Are Hungry You Want More Chrismas shopping ideas?
 Soulscape has got your back!

 Consider Organic Teas, Sick of coffee or hot chocolate on a cold winters day?
 Got a crazy tea lover on your Christmas shopping list?